The Nephele ecosystem: stars, globular clusters, and stellar streams associated with the progenitor galaxy of $\omega$ Centauri: Discussion

 An additional outcome of our analysis is the identification of six field stars in the APOGEE sample that exhibit both chemical and kinematic properties consistent with $\omega$~Cen and its predicted tidal stream.
-Notably, one of these stars is Al-rich, suggesting being a second-generation star with globular cluster origin.
+Notably, one of these stars is Al-rich, suggesting being a second-generation star with GC origin.
 These stars are spatially and chemically distinct from the Fimbulthul stream \citep[][]{ibata19b}, which lies outside the APOGEE footprint (see Fig.~\ref{Nephele_longlat}).
 This provides the first evidence, to our knowledge, of additional $\omega$~Cen debris beyond the known Fimbulthul members.
+Independent evidence for extended $\omega$~Cen debris also comes from optical spectroscopic surveys.
+Using GALAH DR2 and \emph{Gaia}, \citet{simpson2020} chemically tagged two Fimbulthul stream stars to $\omega$~Cen on the basis of their Na--Al enhancement and $s$–process abundances.
+In addition, \citet{lind2015} and \citet{fernandeztrincado2015} identified further halo stars and RR~Lyrae populations, from other high–resolution spectroscopic data sets, whose kinematics and detailed chemistry are consistent with being debris from $\omega$~Cen or its progenitor.
+More recently, \citet{youakim2023} exploited GALAH~DR3 and \emph{Gaia}~eDR3 with an unsupervised clustering algorithm to find 18 candidate $\omega$~Cen debris stars spread over more than $50^\circ$ on the sky.
+Although the overlap between the GALAH and APOGEE samples is limited by the different footprints and selection functions of the two surveys, the GALAH–based candidates occupy a similar metallicity and light–element abundance regime to the $\omega$~Cen locus, and where available their orbits are retrograde and halo–like.

 Beyond candidate stars of $\omega$~Cen stream, some are found to have kinematics compatible with the predicted streams of NGC~6205, NGC~6254, NGC~6273, NGC~6656, and NGC~6809.
 For all these clusters the detection of streams has so far been limitedly successful and mostly confined to the periphery of these clusters: in the case of NGC~6205 extra-tidal stars have been identified but only in the cluster surroundings \citep[see, for example][]{cheng24}; for NGC~6254, very recently, some tidal distortions have been found in the cluster outskirts, by analysing Euclid Early Release Observations \citep[see][]{massari24}; only in the case of NGC~6656, a star with radial velocity, [Fe/H] and $\alpha$-elements compatible with the cluster has been found at projected distances of about 10~degrees from it, in the RAVE data \citep{kunder14}.
 Finally the search for extra-tidal stars around NGC~6809, to date, has not led to any detection \citep{piatti21b}.
 Our work potentially opens the possibility to increase the number of tidal debris associated to these clusters significantly, also extending these discoveries to more extended distances from the clusters themselves.